José Bastos

 José Manuel de Bastos (17 October 1929 – 24 November 2020) was a Portuguese footballer who played as goalkeeper.
 He joined Benfica as a youth and became their youngest ever goalkeeper upon his first team debut in 1950.
 Bastos played in their 1950 Latin Cup victory over Bordeaux and became the last surviving player from that game.
 He remained at Benfica until 1961, occasionally losing his first team spot, during which time the team won three Primeira Divisão titles and five Taça de Portugal cups.
 Bastos afterwards spent short spells with Beira-Mar and Atlético Clube de Portugal.
-From 1978 to 1980 he was manager of G.D.
-Estoril Praia.
+From 1978 to 1980 he was manager of Estoril–Praia.

 Early life

 Born in Albergaria-a-Velha, Bastos was a keen athlete, participating in the high jump (jumping 1.75 m) and running events.
 He later turned to football and played for the Desportivo de Castelo and Benfica youth teams.
 He initially went for trials at Benfica as a field player among 500 other children, but when the chosen goalkeeper was injured he took over and was selected.